SinisterSpatula/RetroflagGpiGuides/AdvancedControlFramework.md

 # Advanced Controller Framework

-The Super Retropie GPi image has additional software and drivers installed which allow the GPi controls to be remapped to virtually any standalone emulator.
+The Advanced Controller Framework is a combination of xboxdrv driver and scripts which when installed which allow the GPi controls to be remapped to virtually any standalone emulator.
 This not only allows full button/dpad compatibility but also allows for hotkeys and even additional buttons that aren’t present in the GPi case (such as L2 and R2).
 Wherever possible, the hotkeys have been mapped